-5 Experimental Results
+5. Experimental Results

-In this section, experimental results for a full-scan version of the ISCAS89 [2] circuits containing multiple scan paths of length 100 bit each are presented.
+In this section, experimental results for a full-scan version of the ISCAS89 [2] circuits containing multiple scan paths of length 100 bits each are presented.
 We only report results for benchmarks which are not testable by random patterns plus a few deterministic patterns (like s35932), which could be applied without encoding.
 The RESPIN algorithm was implemented in C++ for encoding test patterns.
 The random pattern resistant faults were determined by applying 10,000 random patterns.
 The deterministic test patterns were generated by a commercial ATPG tool.
 The ATPG patterns contained the bit values 0, 1, and "don't care".
 The ATPG patterns were encoded by RESPIN.
 The current implementation of RESPIN does not yet use the embedded link patterns for fault dropping.
 100% fault efficiency was reached in all cases.

-5.1 Test Data Volume Reduction
+5.1.
+Test Data Volume Reduction

-This subsection compares the test data volume of the compressed RESPIN test data stored on ATE with a statically and dynamically compacted test set, which would be stored on ATE in the standard test architecture shown in Fig. 2a.
+This subsection compares the test data volume of the compressed RESPIN test data stored on ATE with a statically and dynamically compacted test set, which would be stored on ATE in the standard test architecture shown in Fig. 2(a).
 The length of the scan chains of the embedded tester core was selected as 100.
-Since $\hat{l}C + 1 = 101$ is a prime number, Eqn.
+Since $l_C$ + 1 = 101 is a prime number, Eq.
 (3) is satisfied.
-Column 1 of Table 4 contains the name of the benchmark circuit, Column 2 shows the number of pseudo-primary inputs of the CUT, Column 3 shows the number of ATPG patterns used as input of RESPIN, Column 4 shows the CPU time on a SUN
+Column 1 of Table 4 contains the name of the benchmark circuit, Column 2 shows the number of pseudo-primary inputs of the CUT, Column 3 shows the number of ATPG patterns used as input of RESPIN, Column 4 shows the CPU time on a SUN Ultra 10/450 MHz for the pattern encoding in minutes, Column 5 shows the test data volume of a statically and dynamically compacted test set in bits generated by a commercial ATPG tool, and Column 6 shows the compressed test data volume in bits, which needs to be stored on the ATE using the RESPIN architecture.
+Column 7 shows the fraction the test data volume of RESPIN compared to the compact test set test data volume.
+Column 8 shows the number of additional bits which are computed in the second iteration to guarantee complete fault coverage.
+Column 9 shows the reduction after the second iteration.